chloeekk/chloeekk.github.io/content/posts/agent-vs-knowledge-base/index.md

 ## Agents: AI’s “Brain and Hands”

-If an AI model is a “brain” with vast knowledge, then the agent is the commander that makes this brain actually “move.”
-It not only understands instructions but can also break a complex task into multiple actionable steps and determine how each step should be executed.
+If an AI model is a "brain" with vast knowledge, then the agent is the commander that makes this brain actually "move."
+In modern AI development environments like Claude Code, agents are often implemented as [Skills](https://chloevolution.com/posts/how-to-use-skills-in-claude-code/) - standardized, reusable instruction packages that define how AI should execute specific tasks.

 The agent’s core ability lies in **decision-making and action**.
 Its capability to truly “move” comes from invoking various tools, which can be categorized as follows: